angelajc123/chordify-backend/src/concepts/ProgressionBuilder/ProgressionBuilderSpec.md

 # concept: ProgressionBuilder
 *   **concept**: ProgressionBuilder
-*   **purpose**: enable users to construct and modify a sequence of musical units by adding, setting, or removing elements.
+*   **purpose**: enable users to quickly and easily construct and modify a chord progression by adding, setting, or removing chords.
 *   **principle**: A user begins with an empty sequence.
 They add new slots to extend the sequence, select a slot to edit, set a chord in that slot, and can later remove either the chord or the entire slot.
 At any time one slot is designated as selected for editing.
 *   **state**:
     *   A sequence of `Slots` with